 Of course, once we’d just gotten set in a schedule, our kid would hit a growth spurt, a nap transition (where they needed fewer naps), or something else that threw things out of whack.
 Sometimes that was frustrating.

-Step 6: Keep Going and See Success
+Step 6: Keep Going And See Success

 Over the course of a couple of weeks, you’ll wonder if things are working.
-Then, one day you’ll look back and realize that there has been progress.
+Then, one day you’ll look back and realize that there has been some progress.
 Things may not have reached all of your sleep goals and dreams, but they’ll be much better.
 And things will be on track to reaching your goals.

 And you’ll realize that this all actually works – and that you’ve gained the confidence you need to sleep train.
 It’ll give you the boost of confidence you need to keep going – and keep seeing incremental, step-by-step successes that will (one day) see your whole family getting the quality and quantity of sleep they need to be happy, functional people.